Ferry service to Prince Rupert is provided by both the Alaska Marine Highway and BC Ferries.

 Ferry service is integral to the economy of this city & the recently reinstated Alaska ferry service connecting BC to Alaska was greeted with both excitement and a heavy demand for summer reservations.

-WLocated on the northern coast of British Columbia, Prince Rupert is a hub port where ferries from Port Hardy on Vancouver Island, from the Queen Charlotte Islands and from Alaska, meet.
+Located on the northern coast of British Columbia, Prince Rupert is a hub port where ferries from Port Hardy on Vancouver Island, from the Queen Charlotte Islands, and from Alaska, meet.

-Travelling up the Inside Passage into Alaska from Prince Rupert shaves considerable time & serious dollars off the ferry trip begining in Bellingham
+Travelling up the Inside Passage into Alaska from Prince Rupert shaves both considerable time & serious dollars off the ferry trip beginning in Bellingham.

 Waterfalls, white sand beaches, hot springs, Humpback whales, Canada’s only Grizzly Bear Sanctuary, eagles & seals are only a few of the reasons for extending a stay in Prince Rupert.

 Amongst the more popular activities available in this City of Rainbows are the Palmerville grizzly bear expeditions; whale watching tours; kayaking, sailing trips and golf.

 Less strenuous activities enjoyed by Prince Rupert visitors include marine life harbour tours, heli-sightseeing, visiting the variety of museums and exploring the unique shopping in the Cow Bay & Historic district

 BC Ferries operates year-round auto/passenger ferry service with ferries between Prince Rupert, Port Hardy and Skidegate.

 Alaska Marine ferries travel up & down the Inside Passage and to the Alaska Peninsula.

 Currently, with only 2 sailing a month from Prince Rupert to Alaska, reservations absolutely must be made well in advance for not only the Alaska ferry & BC ferry but for lodging as well.